AlexVazquez19/cse15l-lab-reports/lab-report-2-week-4.md

 ![screenshot 1](LR2-screenshots/LR2-screenshot1.png)

 Because the original code only identifies URLs by finding a set of brackets and parenthesis, it will also capture image links since images also use brackets and parenthesis.
 The resulting output is shown below.
-As you can see, the list includes the link to the image 'this_is_an_image.png'.
+As you can see, the list includes the link to the image `this_is_an_image.png`.

 ![screenshot 2](LR2-screenshots/LR2-screenshot2.png)

 In order to fix this bug, I made it so that the code would check if there was an exclamation mark before the first bracket before the link was added to the returned list.
-As you can see in the diff screenshot below, I added a new integer variable called 'exclamationPoint' to get the index of the first exclamation point from currentIndex.
-Then I added an if statement that checks if the exclamation point index is right before the index for the first bracket.
+As you can see in the diff screenshot below, I added a new integer variable called `exclamationPoint` to get the index of the first exclamation point from `currentIndex`.
+Then I added an if statement that checks if the exclamation point index is right before the index for the first bracket (in other words, if `exclamationPoint` equals `openBracket` minus one).
 If it is, the link is for an image and is therefore not added to the final list to be returned.

 ![screenshot 3](LR2-screenshots/LR2-screenshot3.png)